zertico/apidoc/source/index.md

 Not implemented
 ```

-The manager can create a user account accessing the route described below.
+The manager can create an company account by accessing a route described below.

 Route: *`POST "/api/v1/manager/client-users"`*